A Guide to Vendor Evaluation and Scoring in Software Outsourcing

 Pricing and Engagement Models

-Start from analyzing the vendor's average hourly rates (by seniority and job specialization).
+Start by analyzing the vendor's average hourly rates (by seniority and job specialization).
 Compare it to the average in the region.
-Then, provide the vendor with the scope of your future project and ask him to configure a "virtual" team of specialists with the required qualification needed to deliver it.
+Then, provide the vendor with the scope of your future project and ask them to configure a "virtual" team of specialists with the required qualifications needed to deliver it.
 Ask about discounts and special offerings.

 You should clearly understand the scope of your project and your final goal.
 In fact, the budget of the project is determined by the engagement model you choose (fixed price, time & material, dedicated development team).
-Choose the engagement model that suits you best and then calculate.
+Choose the engagement model that suits you best, then calculate the estimates and add them to your vendor evaluation matrix.

 When you're provided with a quote that lists a low price and a short timeline, it looks too good to be true.
 We're not saying inexpensive is always bad, there are many factors to consider.
 But when you're looking only at pricing, remember that there are pitfalls somewhere near.